The Clearwater Festival 2017

-“New to the Clearwater Festival this year will be ‘Standing Rock on the Hudson,’ a 90 minute program of ceremony, speaking and song featuring Native American performers and River activists.”
+“New to the Clearwater Festival this year – ‘Standing Rock on the Hudson,’ a 90 minute program of ceremony, speaking and song featuring Native American performers and River activists.”

 Clearwater’s Great Hudson River Revival (Clearwater Festival) is the country’s oldest and largest music and environmental festival, bringing together major musical acts and Clearwater’s own brand of green activism for a unique weekend every June.
-Longtime Clearwater friends joining us for the weekend include Tom Paxton, Toshi Reagon & BIGLovely, Holly Near, Tom Chapin, Guy Davis, David Amram, Josh White Jr., Joanne Shenandoah, The Kennedys, Martha Redbone’s Roots Project and The Vanaver Caravan — along with many other incredible, talented music and dance groups, storytellers, crafters and environmental information booths…
+Longtime Clearwater friends joining for the weekend included Tom Paxton, Toshi Reagon & BIGLovely, Holly Near, Tom Chapin, Guy Davis, Josh White Jr., Joanne Shenandoah, The Kennedys, Jay Unger & Molly mason, Martha Redbone’s Roots Project and The Vanaver Caravan — along with many other incredible, talented music and dance groups, storytellers, crafters and environmental information booths…